sudaphan-iq/MY_SQL_PRACTICE/README.md

 # MY_SQL_PRACTICE
 I’ve been learning SQL for two weeks.
 This folder is dedicated to collecting the projects I’ve worked on and tracking my progress in SQL practice.
-I’m open to any feedback or suggestions for improvement.
+I’m open to any feedback or suggestions for improvement

 CREATE TABLE Doctor (
 	doc_id INT PRIMARY KEY,